neilchvz/infrastructure-portfolio/bash/macos-security/disable-remote-login/README.md

 ## Why this script exists
 Remote Login (SSH) represents an unnecessary attack surface on managed endpoints where remote access is handled through a managed RMM tool.
-This script is a companion to the Disable Remote Desktop script — together they close both inbound remote access vectors on macOS as part of a hardened security baseline.
+This script is a companion to the Disable Remote Desktop script, together they close both inbound remote access vectors on macOS as part of a hardened security baseline.